-A key component of the EAP is identification of residents or other entities in the Management Zone that may be obtaining their drinking water from a well impacted by nitrate levels that exceed 10 mg/L-N. The Management Zone will target some of its outreach efforts specifically to those identified as being most likely impacted by elevated nitrate (nitrate levels > 7.5 mg/L as N).
+A key component of the EAP is identification of residents or other entities in the Management Zone that may be obtaining their drinking water from a well impacted by nitrate levels that exceed 10 mg/L-N. While the Management Zone is conducting outreach to the entire Management Zone, it is also targeting some of its outreach efforts specifically to those areas identified as being most likely impacted by elevated nitrate (nitrate levels > 7.5 mg/L-N).
 This targeted outreach will occur at the same time the Management Zone is implementing general community outreach activities to the entire Management Zone.
-The process to identify residents or other entities in potentially affected areas will begin immediately upon EAP implementation using the steps described.
-This effort will include collaborating with Public Water Systems in the area that are not in compliance with nitrate drinking water standards.
+The process to identify residents or other entities in potentially affected areas began immediately upon EAP implementation using the steps described.
+This effort will include collaborating with public water systems in the area that are not in compliance with nitrate drinking water standards.

-Targeted Outreach will occur to identify residents who may be impacted by elevated nitrate levels participation.
+Targeted Outreach will occur to identify residents who may be impacted by elevated nitrate levels